 How about Santa?

-I have a few more beefs with the big guy, but I'll leave it at that for now.
-I know, I know.
-It's a harmless tradition and I'm a big old Scrooge.
-And I think it's important to let kids have their fantasies.
+I know, I know, it’s a harmless tradition and I’m a big old Scrooge.
+I do think it’s important to let kids have their fantasies.
 But our kids have very rich fantasy lives (almost too much so, sometimes) without Santa.
 I grew up without believing in Santa, but still enjoyed the holiday season.
-So I don't think our kids are missing much.
-And we teach them not to ruin it for kids who do believe in Santa.
-So I'm not a complete monster.
+So I don’t think our kids are missing much.
+The history of Santa Claus is actually really interesting, and we use the ubiquitousness of Santa as an educational opportunity.
+We also teach them not to ruin it for kids who do believe in Santa Claus.
+So I’m not a complete monster. 🙂

-Actually, though, I love Santa movies.
+Actually, and perhaps ironically, I love Santa movies.
 I must have watched Miracle on 34th Street a dozen times as a kid.
-And I really like the Tim Allen Santa Clause movies.
-It's just since I became an overly analytical parent that the jolly old fella has gotten under my skin.
+And we really like the Tim Allen Santa Clause movies.
+It’s just since I became an overly analytical parent that the jolly old fella has gotten under my skin.

 Do you mind if people wish you a Merry Christmas?